claire-mayfield/itp/Midterm/README.md

   }
 }

+# 4)Here's my next version.
-4)Next, I added messages that would appear in the console in order to inform me of the order that things were loaded.
+I added messages that would appear in the console in order to inform me of the order that things were loaded.
 In the function preload, text saying "entering function preload" would appear in the console.
 In the function setup, text saying "entering function setup" would appear.
 I also added a let statement for SpaceRunner, the next audio file that I would be adding to this code:

 let SwordSearch;